boymalloy/python-flask-d3-family-tree/README.md

 # Family tree visualisation

-This is a simple python app which reads family tree data from a PostgreSQL database and converst it to the correct format for a D3 data visualisation
+This is a simple python app which reads family tree data from a PostgreSQL database and converts it to the correct format for a D3 data visualisation

 I built this app to learn:
 * Python